JosefVacha/matrix/docs/ROADMAP.md

 ---

-If you approve, I'll add the safe paper-trading simulator script and a Makefile target and run a smoke paper-trade using `data/dataset_SMOKE.parquet`.
+If you approve, we can run the safe paper-trading simulator smoke run in CI or locally using the documented Makefile target.

 ```